Chargers take QB Justin Herbert 6th, LB Kenneth Murray 23rd - WHIZ News

 Murray was a three-year starter at Oklahoma and lined up in the middle.
 He played nearly 91% of the Sooners’ defensive snaps the last three years and recorded 100 or more tackles the last two seasons.
 He also had 9.5 sacks and 37 tackles for loss during his career.

+“He’s someone who we had graded very high and can play all the linebacker spots,” Telesco said.
+“He is long, fast, physical and plays with a violent mentality.”

 Murray does project more as an outside linebacker but gives the Chargers a run stopper they have been lacking the past couple seasons.
-He is the first Sooners linebacker since Jackie Shipp to go in the first round of the regular draft.
-Shipp was the 14th overall pick by Miami in 1984.
-Brian Bosworth was taken in the first round of the supplemental draft by Seattle three years later.
+He is the first Sooners linebacker since Jackie Shipp in 1984 to go in the first round of the regular draft.

+The Chargers met with Murray during the combine, but he was still surprised they moved up to get him.

+“I was recruited to be a pass rusher, but I have the versatility to play inside or outside,” he said.
+“I’ve improved in my coverage skills as well as being a better player in space all three years.”

 The Chargers’ next pick won’t be until the fourth round on Saturday.
 Offensive line remains a glaring area of need, particularly at left tackle.